aliceqin12/batch-python-paas-cloud-service-pool/README.md

 ## Build the Sample

-Prepare below information from Azure portal.
+Prepare the information at below from Azure portal.

 *__A batch account__*